lynndylanhurley/ng-token-auth/README.md

 # TODO

+* Only verify tokens that have not expired.
+* Add interceptor to catch 401 responses, hold http requests until user has been authenticated.
+* Only add the auth header if request url matches api url.
 * Tests.
 This will be difficult because test will require both an API and an oauth2 provider.
 Please open an issue if you have any suggestions.
 * Example site coming soon.